 Sec.
 5. 1.
-The Committee on Prison Oversight shall:
+The [Committee on Prison Oversight] Policy Advisory Commission on Corrections shall:

-- (a) Be informed on issues and developments relating to correctional institutions; - (b) Submit a semiannual report to the Governor and the Legislative Commission on or before July 1 and December 1 of each year on the status of correctional institutions in this State; - (c) Report to the Governor and the Legislative Commission on any other matter relating to correctional institutions that it deems appropriate; and
+(a) Be informed on issues and developments relating to correctional institutions;

+(b) Submit a semiannual report to the Governor and the Legislative Commission on or before July 1 and December 1 of each year on the status of correctional institutions in this State;

+(c) Report to the Governor and the Legislative Commission on any other matter relating to correctional institutions that it deems appropriate; and